21Ari/Demo-project/README.md

 # Demo-project
-This is my first GIT project
+This is my first GIT Repository